>>> def simple_coroutine(): # (1)

 make sense of this generic type.

-For generators that only yield values and are never sent any value other than None
+For generators that only yield values and are never sent any value other than None,

-the recommended type for annotations is Iterator[T_co]
+the recommended type for annotations is Iterator[T_co].

-is really used to annotate classic coroutines
+Despite its name, typing.Generator is really used to annotate classic coroutines

-which not only yield values, but also accept values via .send()
+which not only yield values, but also accept values via .send() and also return

-values through the StopIteration(value)
+values through the StopIteration(value) hack.

 T_co = TypeVar('T_co', covariant=True)